-Rimouski, July 03, 2019 – Puma Exploration Inc. (the “Company” or “Puma”) announces that by mutual agreement, Votorantim Metals Canada Inc. (“Votorantim”) and Puma have agreed to modify the terms of the amended and restated Asset Purchase Agreement signed October 5, 2016, as amended thereafter.
-Pursuant to the current amending agreement signed by Puma and Votorantim, Puma now has until June 30, 2020 to proceed with the final $3M cash consideration.
-The date at which the Environmental Bond has to be assumed has also been postponed to June 30, 2020.
+Rimouski, March 25, 2019 – Puma Exploration Inc. (the “Company” or “Puma”) announces that by mutual agreement, Votorantim Metals Canada Inc. (“Votorantim”) and Puma have agreed to modify the terms of the amended and restated Asset Purchase Agreement signed October 5, 2016, as amended thereafter.
+Pursuant to the third amending agreement signed by Puma and Votorantim, Puma now has until June 30, 2019 to proceed with the final $3M cash consideration.
+The date at which the Environmental Bond has to be assumed has also been postponed to June 30, 2019.
 Once the final cash consideration payment is made and the Environmental bond has been assumed, title to the mining claims will be transferred.

-“We are very pleased with the amended terms between the parties which provides more time to finalise the current discussions and negotiations in progress at Murray Brook to achieve our shared objective to finalize the acquisition of the Murray Brook Deposit”. notes Marcel Robillard, President of Puma.
+“We are very pleased with the amended terms between the parties which provides more time to optimise and finalise the current in progress studies, metallurgical tests, surface copper zone drill sampling and surveys at Murray Brook to achieve our shared objective to finalize the acquisition and define the best mining scenario for the Murray Brook Deposit”, notes Marcel Robillard, President of Puma.

 Qualified Persons and QC/AC

-The content of this press release was prepared by Marcel Robillard, P.Geo., President of Puma Exploration, qualified person as defined by NI 43-101, who supervised the preparation and technical information that forms the basis for this news release.
+The content of this press release was prepared by Marcel Robillard, P.Geo., President and Dominique Gagné, P.Geo., Vice President Exploration of Puma Exploration, qualified persons as defined by NI 43-101, who supervised the preparation and technical information that forms the basis for this news release.
 Neither TSX Venture Exchange nor its Regulation Services Provider (as that term is defined in the policies of the TSX Venture Exchange) accepts responsibility for the adequacy or accuracy of this release.
-Mr. Robillard is not independent of the Company, as is officer and shareholder thereof.
+Mr. Robillard and Mr. Gagné are not independent of the Company, as both are officers and shareholders thereof.

 About the Murray Brook Project